PedroHenrique-git/password-generator/README.md

 modify files: <b>npm run dev</b>

-open files with a server
+open the files with a server, the vscode live server extension is very good

 ## Build with